International & Exchange Student Guide

 International and Exchange Student Welcome Day

-All incoming international and exchange students are invited to attend International and Exchange Student Welcome Day in early September.
+All incoming international and exchange students who are moving into a Main Campus first-year or upper-year residence building are invited to attend International and Exchange Student Welcome Day in early September.

 Welcome Day is an opportunity to meet other international students and University staff, as well as to receive important information about residence, Western, and London.
 This event is free, and lunch and dinner are provided.
 We also provide transportation to a large shopping centre in London so that you can buy any items you need like bed linens or groceries.